Gassandrid/ewan.my/content/Notes/Intro to Psychology/Correlation and Data.md

 ### We CANNOT Rule out Alternative Explanations in Correlational Studies

 **Third-variable problem(or confounds):** a limitation of correlational studies which occurs when the observed correlation between two variables is explained by the influence of some third, unmeasured variable.

+> [!Example]
+> Say that there is an observed correlation between people **becoming psych majors** and people who **take pysch 1**.
+Does this mean that taking psych 1 causes people to become psych majors?

+> [!Success]- Solution
+> No!
+There could be a third variable, such as **interest in human behavior** that causes both of these things to happen.

+This is why we cannot conclude causation from correlation alone.
+Third variables can always be at play.